-- Reduce the heat to low, add in the salt, turmeric powder, coriander powder, red chilli powder and garam masala.
+- Reduce the heat to low, and add in the salt, turmeric powder, coriander powder, red chilli powder and garam masala.
 Mix well and roast for about 2 minutes.
 If the masala seems dry and is sticking to the cooker, add a little water.

-- Add the fresh cream or yoghurt and mix then.
-Add the cilantro and mix again.
+- Add the fresh cream or yoghurt and mix.
+Then add the cilantro and mix again.

 - Pour in 2 cups of water and stir.
 Close the pressure cooker and raise the heat to medium-high and let the cooker blow the whistle.
 Reduce the heat to low and cook for another 5 minutes.
 Put off the heat.

 - Open the pressure cooker when the pressure dies down.
 The chickpea curry should be done.
-Adjust the consistency of the curry by either adding more water or by heating it for a few more minutes until you get the desired consistency.
+Adjust the consistency of the curry by either adding more water or heating it for a few more minutes until you get the desired consistency.
 Serve with hot rice or roti.